This article contains affiliates. This article was originally published in July 2018 and was updated in June 2019.

 At the top of Promthep there is a parking area where buses and scooters can park.
 It does get quite busy as most people will come for the photo and leave, few stay.
 From the viewing platform, follow the few steps down to a small Buddhist shrine.
 You can also get over the concrete wall and walk all the way to the end of the cape for the most impressive views and most likely, complete solitude as very few tourists go all the way.

 Bonus! touting and selling are not allowed so you can take a respite from the “boat tour?”, “massage?” you may have heard a few times already.

-Here’s a delicious foodie and a cultural guided tour of Phuket Old Town.
-Explore the flavours of Peranakan food or the beautiful architecture of Old Town with these excursions.
+Here’s a delicious foodie and a cultural self-guided tour of Phuket Old Town.
+Explore the flavors of Peranakan food or the beautiful architecture of Old Town with these excursions.

 Phuket’s largest and most visited temple is a red-roofed Buddhist temple stupa originally called Wat Chaiyathararamand but known to everyone as Wat Chalong for its location.
 The temple is covered in gold and ornate decorations.
-It is pretty and very well maintained and a pilgrimage destination for may Thai people who come to pay respect to the two Buddhist monks and a bone splinter from the Buddha.
+It is one of the prettiest Phuket attractions and very well maintained and a pilgrimage destination for many Thai people who come to pay respect to the two Buddhist monks and a bone splinter from the Buddha.